 Dorner's manhunt and rampage lasted less than a week but during that time tensions were very high in Los Angeles.
 The rampage came to a bloody conclusion in the mountain ski town of Big Bear.
 Police shot pyrotechnic tear gas into the cabin where he was hiding.
 Somehow, the tear gas caught fire which caused Dorner's ammunition to explode.
 The cabin was quickly engulfed in flames and Dorner was burnt to death.

 The LAPD's most embarrassing incident related to Dorner's manhunt occurred in the early morning hours of February 7th.
-Officers had been on the lookout for Dorner's gray Nissan Titan which looks like this:
+Officers had been on the lookout for Dorner's gray Nissan Titan.

 At around 5am, 47 year old Margie Carranza and her 71-year-old mother Emma Hernandez were delivering newspapers outside the home of one of Dorner's alleged targets.
-Margie and Emma were driving in a blue Toyota Tacoma which looks like this:
+Margie and Emma were driving in a blue Toyota Tacoma.

 Details at this point are sketchy, but somehow the cops who were guarding the alleged target mistook these two women in a blue truck for Christopher Dorner and proceeded to fire over 100 shots at the truck.
 Emma Hernandez dove onto her daughter to shield her from the bullets and was shot in the back.
 Margie suffered wounds from the broken glass.
 Thankfully the women survived the incident, but both were severely traumatized.
 In a separate incident on the same morning, officers in a nearby beach town shot at a surfer in his truck on the way to the beach.
 The surfer was not injured.
 Here is a picture of the aftermath of the Tacoma shooting: